 There is no such thing as an individual Estonia visa as Estonia is linked to many of the other countries in the E.U.
 If you need a visa for Europe, the same visa will do for Estonia as well.
 It is true that the E.U. is introducing a new system which will affect many people who are not E.U. citizens.
 The system is called the E.U.
 Travel Information Authorisation System or ETIAS.
 This will affect your travel to Estonia as it will to the rest of Europe if you haven’t needed any visa up to now, but are not an E.U passport holder.
-It will mean, when it is introduced in early 2021, that you get permission to visit Europe before you arrive rather than right at the border, which is what happens at the moment.
+It will mean, when it is introduced in early 2023, that you get permission to visit Europe before you arrive rather than right at the border.

 Yes.
 Estonia has joined the Schengen Block of countries, although in fact these countries are almost all E.U. countries anyway, with one or two exceptions like Norway and Switzerland.
 Many non Europeans, and quite a few Europeans, are not sure what the difference is.
 Basically, if you need an ETIAS in the future, once you have got it you can visit any Schengen country.
 The total time you have in the Schengen block will be 90 days.
 Schengen is all about common border controls, while the E.U. is much more than that.

 Definitely.
 Its chief attraction is the Old City of Tallinn, the capital, which has many mediaeval buildings in remarkably good condition.
 The mediaeval part of Tallinn was constricted by German crusaders and is reckoned to be one of the best preserved mediaeval centres in Europe.
 There are several other towns which are also worth seeing, especially what has been referred to as the Summer Capital, Pärnu.